davide5230/Data-Science/README.md

 Subsequently, a **multiple linear regression** was performed to investigate the relationships between wine quality (response variable) and the other physicochemical variables.
 By applying data cleaning techniques and removing outliers, the model showed a significant improvement in fit.
 In particular, the **Multiple R-squared**, initially 0.2819, increased to 0.9006, indicating that the final model explains most of the variability in wine quality.

 **Note:** The regression results should be interpreted with caution due to the presence of heteroscedasticity.

+## Dataset
+The dataset used in this project comes from Kaggle: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset

 ## Getting Started